brandonnw/java-dungeonmania/Pair_Blog.md

 What fields/methods you will need to add/change in a class:
     Player.java
         Fields -
-            Change:
+            Remove:
                 PlayerState (Type: PlayerState)
-            Add:
-                private enum PlayerState
-                PlayerState (Type: enum)

         Methods -
             Change:
                 public void triggerNext(int currentTick)
+                public BattleStatistics applyBuff(BattleStatistics origin)
+            Remove:
                 public void changeState(Potion inEffective)
-                public BattleStatistics applyBuff(BattleStatistics origin)

 When it came to refactoring the code, we decided to completely omit the State Pattern and opt for a simpler approach to managing player states.

-Firstly, we centralizes the state management logic to within player by declaring an enum field which tracks the player's current states (BASE, INVINCIBLE, INVISIBLE).
-This enum removed the need for state class instantiation whilst also providing an easy and yet effective way to manage states.

-Additionally, state transition logic is also handled inside the Player class.
-This is done mainly through a modified "changeState()" method which handles the conditions for switching to specific player states.

-The final change which are refactoring involved was modifiyng the applybuff method.
-The if statements for this method now refer to the ENUM values of player states to decide on battle statistics.

-Overall, our refactored code mainly focused on removing the need for implementing a complex State Pattern which would bring very little beneift to our code and was rather unecesssary.
-Our refactored code now moreso focuses on the idea that the already implemented observer pattern is all that is necessary when it comes to managing behavioural changes from changes in player state.
+Overall, our refactored code mainly focused on removing the need for implementing a complex State Pattern which would bring very little beneift to our code and was arguably completely unecesssary.
+Our refactored code now moreso focuses on the idea that an independent field to track the player's state is not required, as there is already a field which stores the current potion which is in effect.
+Accordingly, in any instance of when an entity wants to observe the player's state, they can do so through just the inEffective field, rendering any other state fields redundant.

 ### c) Inheritance Design